smartyhall/meshbbs/docs/user-guide/economy.md

 # Economy & Trading Guide

-TinyMUSH features a dual-currency economy with gold and platinum, along with shops, banking, and player-to-player trading systems.
+TinyMUSH features a flexible currency system that can be configured as either modern decimal currency (like credits or dollars) or fantasy multi-tier currency (like gold/silver/copper).
+The game also includes shops, banking, and player-to-player trading systems.

 ## Table of Contents
 - [Currency System](#currency-system)